somsagar07/FailureShiftRL/Reviewer FgEh/README.md

 ## Q2.
 How does one choose the reward function R without ad-hoc human feedback?
 I do not see how the approach could identify regions of failure without a pre-constructed data set, for which an adaptive search would be impossible.
-example, we did not rely on human feedback to learn a reward at the end.

 **Since AI feedback was similar to human feedback (refer to Appendix F) in the image generation example, we did not have to rely on human feedback "to learn a reward" at the end.**

 Please note that the paper mentions two types of human feedback:
 1. Relatively inexpensive human feedback, involving 1-4 human inputs, utilized to mitigate failures in all experiments, as outlined in the failure summary report discussed in Section 3, and